 Peak Spike/Constant Current

-100%, but that offered an opportunity for a speed choice below
+an extra speed choice below

 these speed figures, you can decide which circuits you

 my LOW speed.
-After seeing
+The reality

 So I decided to change it to

-PRELIMINARY SPEED SETTINGS CHOSEN FOR
+FINAL SPEED SETTINGS CHOSEN FOR

 (only used with override switch) AC engagement